FedML-AI/FedML/doc/en/simulation/examples/mpi_torch_fedavg_mnist_lr_example.md

 bash run_one_line_example.sh 4
 ```

-Note that if you download the code on windows and upload it to a Linux environment, you will see the following output when the program just starts running.
+Note that if you download the code on Windows and upload it to a Linux environment, you will see the following output when the program just starts running.

 > run_one_line_example.sh: line 2: $' \r ':  command not found
 >